I’ve been doing a lot of soul searching lately, especially about this goju path we’re on. I got off track somewhere along the line.

 Martial arts started me down the path of knowing myself and becoming more.
 I can’t explain it other than to say there’s a part of me that embraces the term kaizen, or the continual search for improvement.
 Or as some might say, the relentless pursuit of perfection.

-- I want to pay forward what I have received; and
+- I wanted to pay forward what I had received; and

-- to keep me in the game when there isn’t a sensei around to teach me.
+- to keep me in the game when there wasn’t a sensei around to teach me.

 Those still apply today.
 However, after decades of training alone, number 2 is a perk and not a necessity.
 Because after 50 years, I’m still at it regardless if I teach or not.
 The effort and intensity wax and wane, but I’m usually working on something, whether outer or inner.

 At the moment the dojo is sufficiently constructed for self-training at whatever level of effort you want to invest in yourself.